zestcoin/ZESTCOIN/README.md

 anyone, anywhere in the world.
 Zestcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Zestcoin is also the name of the open source software which enables the use of this currency.
+Zestcoin is also the name of the open source software which enables the use of this currency

-For more information, as well as an immediately useable, binary version of the Zestcoin client software, see http://www.coingen.io.

 License
 -------